MoonPoet/xaprb-src/content/blog/2009/opensql-camp-events-in-2009.md

 The other is [upcoming in November](http://opensqlcamp.org/Events/Portland2009/) in Portland, Oregon USA.
 I am going to try to attend this one.
 I encourage you to not only attend, but to participate in planning this event.
 Thus far in its short life, the OpenSQL Camp conference series has been entirely a grassroots effort.
 You can be part of that.

 I also see that the call for proposals for [PostgreSQL West 2009](http://www.postgresqlconference.org/2009/west) is still open for a few more days.
 I just wish I could attend all these conferences.
-Especially if you're near the west coast of the USA, I encourage you to attend this event -- I went to East 2008 and East 2009, and they were really worth it.
+Especially if you're near the west coast of the USA, I encourage you to attend this event---I went to East 2008 and East 2009, and they were really worth it.